Digital agencies must adapt to world without cookies

 For that reason, today’s most successful digital marketers understand that collecting, storing, analysing and integrating data in a way that complies with regulations and addresses consumers’ privacy concerns is the key to competitive advantage.
 Getting this right today is all about technical capability.

 To operate in this environment, digital agencies are thus needing to invest in their technical skills.
-Indeed, we are increasingly seeing requests for proposal documents from large brands calling on agencies to demonstrate that they have deep technical skills, in addition to their traditional certifications with the programmatic platforms and their data capabilities.
+Indeed, we are increasingly seeing request for proposal documents from large brands calling on agencies to demonstrate that they have deep technology skills, in addition to their traditional certifications with the programmatic platforms and their data capabilities.

 What happens in a world without cookies?